bazelbuild/bazel-website/roadmaps/android.md

 - Introduce a best-practices documentation on configuring your Android build.
 - Introduce `tools_android` repository for common Android build tools for use with Bazel (e.g. Firebase, Google Services)
-- Design and implement a migration tool from existing Android projects to use Bazel.
+- Design and implement tooling for migrating Android projects to Bazel.

 #### NDK